Signed in as:

 Today, Lee H. Park's Moo Sul Kwan and AMASEA has developed programs about taekwondo in Missouri and Colorado, including many clubs, like at Southeast Missouri State University, and numerous before and after school programs at many public and private schools that learn about taekwondo like at Colorado's Red Rocks Elementary School, Westridge Elementary School, Our Lady of Fatima Catholic School, West Woods Elementary School and Montessori Peaks Academy.

 The American Martial Arts Sports and Education Association (AMASEA) was founded in 1981, by Great Grandmaster Lee H. Park.
 It was founded to eventually represent many schools nationwide, encouraging the educational development of the martial arts, sports and other teams on a national level.

 The AMASEA helps to continually educate our instructors and students in the Korean martial arts of Taekwondo, Hapkido and Judo by organizing conventions, workshops, competitions, seminars, and the finest in black belt training.

 An AMASEA recognized school, club or campus signifies top quality in the instruction and care of their student's success and progress.
 At an AMASEA school, quality education is #1.
 To earn an officially certified AMASEA Belt Rank Certificate is quite an accomplishment!

 AMASEA founder Lee H. Park was the first President of the AMASEA.
-Since 1988, Grandmaster Charles F. Hildebrand, St. Louis, Missouri, has been the President of the AMASEA.

 The mission of the CTI is, "To encourage world-class leadership through educational excellence and Moo Sul Kwan martial arts traditions."